Link: The Faces of Evil and Zelda: The Wand of Gamelon: Link: The Faces of Evil

-At one point during Link's adventure, he discovers the sacred Book of Koriadi which he brings to a translator named Aypo who revels to him that the book is the only way to defeat Ganon.
-Link finally confronts Ganon, who attempts to recruit him with the promise of great power and the threat of death.
-Link then defeats him, imprisoning him within the Book of Koriadi, before he rescues Zelda and awakens her.
-Gwonam appears and congratulates Link on his success and then transports the two on his magic carpet show them the liberated and recovering Koriadi before he officially declares Link the hero of the island.
-Once again, Link requests Zelda to kiss him as a reward but she still refuses.
+Link ventures through the island and conquers all the faces along with defeating their leaders such as the necromancer Goronu; the anthropomorphic jokester pig Harlequin; the fire-breathing armored knight Militron; the gluttonous cyclops Glutko; and the three-eyed anthropomorphic wolf Lupay.
+At one point during Link's quest, he discovers the sacred Book of Koridai, which he brings to a translator named Aypo, who reveals to him that the book is the only way to defeat Ganon.
+Link finally confronts Ganon, who offers him the promise of great power with an alliance and the threat of murder.
+After imprisoning him within the pages of the Book of Koridai, he rescues a sleeping Zelda and awakens her.
+Gwonam appears and congratulates Link and while transporting the two back to Hyrule Castle, shows them the liberated and recovering Koridai before he officially declares Link the hero of the island.